 - Scholarly essay: $750

 The Scholarship Committee will review all entries and notify student(s) selected for awards via email by November 10.
-Awards will be presented at an event on Tuesday, Nov.
-19, 2019 at 3:30 p.m. in Ross-Blakley Hall (RBHL).
+Awards will be presented at a virtual event on November 18, 2020 at 5 p.m.
 Winners may be asked to read from their submissions.
-All applicants are invited to attend.
+All applicants (and the general public) are invited to attend.

 *One entry=one scholarly essay, one short story or creative nonfiction piece, or one to six poems.